Background of the Certification/Recertification Report

 - The certification program must annually complete and submit information requested of the certification agency and its programs for the previous reporting year.

 There are a number of reports that are required, one of which is a summary of Certification/Recertification numbers.
-These are currently submitted through an online system, but an example of a previous paper form can be found here, which clearly states some of the tables that you need to fill out.
+These are currently submitted through an online system.

 In the past, you had to pay consultants or staff to manually compile this information.
 Our certification management system does it automatically for you – for free.

 Overview of the Cert/Recert Report